 What insurance should I get for a software company?

 If you’re an unfunded software company, your risks grow along with your business.
 If you don’t have VC backing, your company is even more at risk of an employee claim or an error in your technology.
 These are the policies you need to protect yourself, your employees, your executives, and your product.
+You can read more about each one on our software insurance and SaaS insurance guides.

 - Directors & Officers.
 D&O protects the assets of your board of directors from lawsuits.